 Here’s a quick breakdown of the most important chemicals in Proactiv, Curology, and Hers skincare concoctions that work to minimize and eliminate acne.

 . . . brings oxygen to pores where acne-causing bacteria live, which then kills them since they don’t want oxygen.
 It also helps unclog pores and reduces inflammation that comes with pimples.

 . . . works by exfoliating the surface of your skin.
-It sloughs off the top layer and gets to work deep in your pores, unclogging them of debris and reducing sebum secretion.
+It sloughs off the top layer and gets to work deep in your pores, unclogging them of debris and reducing the secretion of sebum (an oily substance produced by the sebaceous glands).
 It works well to remove whiteheads and blackheads, but only marginally improves cystic acne, so it’s typically paired with another treatment.

 . . . works in a similar way to unclog pores and polish skin texture.
 It’s an exfoliant that helps fade blemishes, spots, and discoloration, leaving a more even skin tone and smoother complexion.